hackwebdev/NestJS2021/README.md

 - get data with specific id
 - the way to access the data is thru req.query.id
 - or destructure to {query: { id }}
+- filter the article thru the id

+Use the API

+- pages/index.js

+- create config/index.js

+Display data from the api thru article

+- pages/article/[id]/index.js